 Chief Executive Officer, Chief Operating Officer, Chief Finance Officer, Chief People Officer, Chief Medical Officer, Chief Marketing Officer, Chief Happiness Officer, Chief Corporate Social Responsibility Officer, HR Director, Director of Health and Safety, Director of Occupational Health, Director of Internal Communications, Corporate Social Responsibility Director, Mental Health Leader, Head of HR, Head of Happiness, Head of Wellbeing, Head of People & Talent, Head of Health, Safety & Environment, Head of People & Culture, Head of Employee Engagement, Head of Internal Communications, Next generation leadership teams and more.

-Share: Our interactive round tables and workshops cover everything from defining a mental health and wellbeing strategy through to legal clarity around evolving regulations.
-This is a real opportunity to learn from your cross-industry peers on how they are approaching the same challenges as you.
+Share: Our backstage rooms are a real opportunity to learn from your cross-industry peers on how they are approaching the same challenges as you.

-Learn: Our 4 conference tracks focused on talent/engagement/culture, leadership and the future and SMEs allow you to dive deeper into best practice case studies, delivering a rich experience with actionable takeaways.
+Learn: Our 3 conference tracks focused on "Engagement, Talent, Culture", "Leadership & Collaboration" and "The Future" allow you to dive deeper into best practice case studies, with actionable takeaways.

-Discover: Visit our curated exhibition and TechTalk innovation showcase to immerse yourself in the now and next of mental, physical and financial health, management practices, employee benefits and employee engagement.
+Discover: Visit our supplier showcase and TechTalk innovation showcase to immerse yourself in the now and next of mental, physical and financial health, management practices, employee benefits and employee engagement.